-Healthcare Providers React to Price Transparency Executive Order
+How are Healthcare Providers Reacting to Price Transparency Executive Order?

 About half of healthcare providers said that publishing contractual allowable prices is their biggest concern related to the Executive Order on price transparency, while about one in four voiced concern about strategic plans to address the upcoming changes, according to a recent survey from PMMC and Chilman Law Firm.